 Are there different types of reverse mortgages?

-Single-purpose reverse mortgages are also offered by some state and local governments and non-profit organizations.
-These are used only for the purpose specified by the lender (for example home repairs or property taxes).
-They may only be available in some areas for homeowners with low to moderate income.
-These non-HECM reverse mortgages are not federally insured.
+Some state and local governments and non-profit organizations also offer single-purpose reverse mortgage loans.
+These reverse mortgage loans may be used only for the purpose specified by the lender (for example home repairs or property taxes).
+They may only be available in some areas and they may be only for homeowners with low to moderate income.
+These non-HECM reverse mortgage loans are not federally insured.